binomeway/nova-page-manager-tool/README.md

 - [binomeway/nova-taxonomies-tool](https://github.com/binomeway/nova-taxonomies-tool)

-Please, refer to their documentation for more details.
+Please, refer to its documentation for installation and usage instructions.

 ## Installation